-The majority of the adverse drug reactions reported from trials were hypomagnesaemia and gastrointestinal disorders, with the most frequently reported adverse events being constipation, diarrhoea, abdominal pain, nausea, flatulence, and vomiting (see Table 3).
-Gastrointestinal disorder reactions were generally mild to moderate in nature, did not appear to be dose related, generally resolved spontaneously or with treatment, and none were reported as serious.
+The majority of the adverse drug reactions reported from trials were gastrointestinal disorders, with the most frequently reported adverse events being constipation, diarrhoea, abdominal pain, flatulence, nausea, vomiting, and hypomagnesaemia (see Table 3).
+Gastrointestinal disorder events were generally mild to moderate in nature, did not appear to be dose related, generally resolved spontaneously or with treatment, and none were reported as serious.